kalngyk/kalngyk.github.io/doc/README.md

    - Part 3: Isomap and LLE
    - Part 4: t-SNE and UMAP
 - Similarity and Dissimularity Matrices

-Coming up (probably by end of May):

-- Dimensionality reduction (MDS/ LLE/ Spectral Embedding/ t-SNE/ UMAP)
 - Imputation techniques
-- Construction of similarity/dissimilarity matrices

 If you like these notes, support me on Patreon!
 (Just kidding)